AdobeDocs/advertising.en/help/search-social-commerce/tracking/skwcid-tracking-parameter.md

 * (Recommended<!--; the only option for Advertising DSP-->) The server-side s_kwcid feature is implemented.

+  * DSP customers: The pixel server automatically appends the s_kwcid parameter to your landing page suffixes when an end user views a display ad with the Adobe Advertising pixel.

+  * Search, Social, & Commerce customers:

-  For [!DNL Google Ads] and [!DNL Microsoft Advertising] accounts with the [!UICONTROL Auto Upload] setting enabled for the account or campaign, the pixel server automatically appends the s_kwcid parameter to your landing page suffixes when an end user clicks an ad <!-- click a search ad or views a display ad --> with the Adobe Advertising pixel.
+    * For [!DNL Google Ads] and [!DNL Microsoft Advertising] accounts with the [!UICONTROL Auto Upload] setting enabled for the account or campaign, the pixel server automatically appends the s_kwcid parameter to your landing page suffixes when an end user clicks an ad with the Adobe Advertising pixel.

-  For other ad networks, or [!DNL Google Ads] and [!DNL Microsoft Advertising] accounts with the [!UICONTROL Auto Upload] setting disabled, manually add the parameter to your account-level append parameters, which append it to your base URLs.
+    * For other ad networks, or [!DNL Google Ads] and [!DNL Microsoft Advertising] accounts with the [!UICONTROL Auto Upload] setting disabled, manually add the parameter to your account-level append parameters, which append it to your base URLs.

 * <!-- (Search, Social, & Commerce only) -->The server-side s_kwcid feature isn't implemented, and you need to manually add the s_kwcid parameter to your ([!DNL Google Ads] and [!DNL Microsoft Advertising]) landing page suffixes or (other ad networks) account-level append parameters.